RefresherTowel/Aseprite-Scripting-Quirks/README.md

 # Aseprite-Scripting-Quirks
-A place for me to track all the little quirks I run into while scripting in Aseprite
+A place for me to track all the little quirks I run into while scripting in Aseprite.
+If anyone has any insight into why these quirks are happening, or perhaps better ways of achieving the same thing, please let me know!

 ## Modifying dialog settings
 If you want one dialog widget to be able to edit another dialog widget, you cannot chain the dialog widgets.
 For example: